Opendigitalradio/dablin/README.md

 possible to directly request a specific sub-channel by using `-r` (for DAB) or `-R` (for DAB+).

+Using `dab2eti` the E4000 tuner is recommended as auto gain is supported with it.
+If you want/have to use a gain value you can specify it using `-g`.

 In case of the GTK GUI version the desired channel may not be specified.
 To avoid the huge channel list containing all possible DAB channels, one can also state the desired channels (separated by comma) which shall be displayed within the channel list.
+Hereby the specified (default) gain value can also be overwritten for a channel by adding the desired value after a colon, e.g. `5C:-54`.

 ```
 dablin_gtk -d ~/bin/dab2eti -c 11D -C 5C,7B,11A,11C,11D -s 0xd911
 ```

-Using `dab2eti` the E4000 tuner is recommended as auto gain is supported with it.
-If you want/have to use a gain value you can specify it using `-g`.

 In addition to the respective button, the GTK GUI version also allows the keyboard shortcut `m` to toggle muting the audio.